 There is a vast network of passionate Japanese language teachers in the United States.
 Not only are there Japanese teachers’ associations across the country, but we are also connected to other organizations like Japan-America Societies, Consulates-General of Japan, Japanese chambers of commerce, and Sister City Organizations.
 And please remember that the Japan Foundation, Los Angeles is ready to support this community with grants and advocacy.

 Together, our community has the resources to reach out and support new teachers.

 When someone tells you, “I’m thinking about teaching Japanese,” what should you do?

 Tell them about the local teachers’ association and encourage them to join.
 Other members can give them advice about teacher licensing and teaching methodologies.
 Maybe they’ll even find a mentor who will let them observe a class or two.

 Teachers’ associations should maintain contact with universities which train Japanese language teachers.
 A new Japanese language teacher must start his or her career connected to support networks full of people who can answer questions.
 Find the person who is in charge of teacher training and send them an email to update them about your association’s activities.

 Several young teachers have told me, “I wish somebody had hunted me down and recruited me as a student!
 Nobody told me that this organization exists!”

 What about experienced teachers who are currently outside of our network?

 Your teachers’ association probably has a list of members and their schools.
-Cross-check your list with the JF Survey’s school database, which will be updated soon with the 2015 data.
+Cross-check your list with the JF Survey’s school database.
 Which schools are NOT on your member list?